-At the inaugural meeting of the United Nations Committee of Experts on Global Geospatial Information Management, held in the Republic of Korea in October 2011, the Committee decided that there was a need to document the thoughts of leaders in the geospatial world as to the future development of this industry over the next five years and then looking further out, to thoughts as to its development over the next ten years.
+At the inaugural meeting of the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM), held in the Republic of Korea in October 2011, the Committee decided that there was a need to document the thoughts of leaders in the geospatial world as to the future of this industry over the next five years and, looking further out, its development over the next ten years.

-A number of experts and visionaries across a wide range of disciplines of the geospatial community - from data collection experts, academics and major users of geospatial information, through to leading figures from the private sector and the volunteered geographic information (VGI) movement - have been invited to contribute their views on the emerging trends in the geospatial world.
-In addition, all member states were invited to input their views.
+A number of experts and visionaries across a wide range of disciplines of the geospatial community - from data collection experts, academics and major users of geospatial information, through to leading figures from the private sector and the volunteered geographic information (VGI) movement - were invited to contribute their views on the emerging trends in the geospatial world.
+In addition, all Member States were invited to contribute.

-A number of written responses were received from individuals across the broad spectrum of the geospatial community, and a follow-up discussion forum was held in Amsterdam in April 2012 to elaborate on these contributions and to try to find consensus on major trends.
-A first draft of this paper, building on both the written contributions received and on the discussions held in April 2012, was presented to the Committee of Experts on Global Geospatial Information Management for consideration at their Second Session in August 2012.
-This paper has now been updated to reflect the feedback received at that meeting and subsequent submissions received.
+A number of written responses were received from individuals across the broad spectrum of the geospatial community and a follow-up discussion forum was held in Amsterdam in April 2012 to elaborate on these contributions and to try to find consensus on major trends.
+A first draft of this paper, building on both the written contributions received and on the discussions held in April 2012, was presented to the UN-GGIM for consideration at their Second Session in August 2012.
+This paper has now been updated to reflect the feedback received at that meeting and subsequent submissions.